mtkimmins/LTSDM_hack/README.md

     - test to see its function upon failure
   - connect the SOIC8 clip to the cartridge flash chip
   - connect the SOIC8 clip to a breadboard
-  - read data through ESP32 and Python script
+  - read data through Uno and Python script
   - use hex reader to analyze resulting .bin file
   - identify any file types used
   - identify any string text